irebah/mouse-training/README.md

 ## Usage

 To start the game, click the Start button.
-The timer will begin counting down from the default value of 1 minute and 30 seconds.
+The timer will begin counting down from the default value of 1 minute.
 Your objective is to click on as many black dots as possible before the timer runs out.

-When you have only 30 seconds left, the timer will turn red to alert you about the remaining time.
+When you have only 20 seconds left, the timer will turn red to alert you about the remaining time.
 Additionally, a beep will sound when there are only 10 seconds left, adding to the urgency.
 On the right side of the screen, you’ll see a counter displaying the total number of dots you’ve clicked.
 Keep an eye on the timer and try to beat your previous score!

 Have fun!